cheng2zhang/tempering/prog/NAMD/README.thstat.md

 We fix this by correcting the index to 0 or adaptTempBins - 1.
 This should work if the overflow or underflow is due to rounding error.
 But the user should still make sure that the thermostat temperature lying within the range at the beginning.

+#### Properly overwriting the the restart file

+Currently the restart file is appended instead of overwritten because of a programming mistake.
+This is fixed in the patch.
+If the appending behavior is desired, the user can set the option `adaptTempRestartAppend`.

 #### Disabling the code for adaptTempRandom